Online Auction Design Using Distribution-Free Uncertainty Quantification with Applications to E-Commerce

+Second, COAD adopts a distribution-free, prediction interval–based framework for estimating bidder values, making it compatible with a broad class of machine learning algorithms, including random forests, kernel methods, and deep neural networks.
+It leverages conformal prediction with conditional guarantees \citep{gibbs2023conformal}, which produces prediction intervals that achieve exact coverage for each group, regardless of the sample size.
+For auctioned items with finitely many types and a specified confidence level, COAD constructs prediction intervals for each bidder’s valuation in new auctions.
+This allows the mechanism to adapt to any item type and any number of new bidders without increasing computational cost, while still ensuring strong revenue guarantees.
+In contrast, many existing approaches require the sample size to scale with the number of new bidders \citep{devanur2016sample, guo2019settling}.

-The third new component is the bidder-specific reserve prices based on the lower confidence bound of the bidder's valuation for auctioned items.
-This approach is fundamentally different from the traditional approach of applying a uniform minimum bid value for all bidders \citep{riley1981optimal, cesa2014regret,mohri2016learning}.
-Bidder-specific reserve prices have already been successfully implemented in real-world auctions to generate higher revenue.
-For example, search engines like Google and Yahoo! have leveraged these personalized reserve prices to not only increase revenues but also to encourage the placement of high-quality advertisements \citep{even2008position}.
-Hence, incorporating our data-driven, bidder-specific reserve prices in practical settings is feasible.
-Moreover, we provide a lower bound that ensures the expected revenue is at least a constant fraction of the optimal revenue, without requiring knowing the bidders' value distributions.
+Third, COAD introduces bidder-specific reserve prices based on the lower confidence bound of each bidder’s estimated valuation, in contrast to the traditional approach of using a uniform reserve price \citep{cesa2014regret, mohri2016learning, ostrovsky2023reserve}.
+In single-item auctions, a uniform reserve price is only impactful when the number of bidders is small \citep{ostrovsky2023reserve}.
+However, bidder-specific reserve prices have been shown to be more effective in practice for maximizing revenue.
+For example, platforms like Google and Yahoo! implement personalized reserve prices to increase revenue while also promoting higher-quality advertisements \citep{even2008position}, illustrating the practical benefits of this strategy.
+COAD builds on this idea and offers theoretical guarantees: it is incentive-compatible and ensures that the expected revenue is at least a constant fraction of the optimal revenue.